Advanced-Post-List/advanced-post-list/readme.txt

 == Upgrade Notice ==

+= 0.3.4 =
+Stable Release.
+If upgrading from 0.2, make sure to back up the plugin data and website.

+= 0.3.3 =
+Stable Release.
+If upgrading from 0.2, make sure to back up the plugin data and website.

+= 0.3.2 =
+Stable Release.
+If upgrading from 0.2, make sure to back up the plugin data and website.

 = 0.3.1 =
 Stable Release.
 If upgrading from 0.2, make sure to back up the plugin data and website.

 = 0.3.0 =
 Stable Release.
 If upgrading from 0.2, make sure to back up the plugin data and website.

 = 0.3.b9 =
 Beta Version.
 Candidate for Stable Release (0.3.0).
 If upgrading from 0.2, make sure you back up the plugin data and/or website.

 = 0.3.b8 =
 Beta Version.
 If upgrading from 0.2, make sure you back up the plugin data and/or website.
 This update includes a couple major and blocker bugs to the Admin UI.
 Further development may be required before releasing the stable version (0.3.0).

 = 0.3.b7 =
 Beta Version.
 If upgrading from 0.2, make sure you back up the plugin data and/or website.
 This update includes a couple major and blocker bugs to the Admin UI.
 Further testing is required before releasing the stable version.

 = 0.3.b6 =
 Beta Version.
 As always, make sure you back up your website since 0.3 has a couple of database updates.
 This version fixes some critical issues when being used on a large site.
 Fixes to the Backup feature have also been included in this.

 = 0.3.b5 =
 Beta Version.
 Beta 5 has another database upgrade, so it is recommended you backup your data, and use a test site first.
 No issues with the database have been posted.
 Contains additional filter settings that are built-in the WP_Query params, and added a couple custom function.
 Also fixed a few issues.
 Look at the changelog for more details.

 = 0.3.b4 =
 Beta Version.
 It is recommended you backup, but no issues with the database have been posted.
 Contains fixes for querying posts, and deactivation.

 = 0.3.b3 =
 Beta Version.
 It is recommended you back up data prior to upgrading.Fixed some 'strict' errors that were being tossed that could cause an issue.

 = 0.3.b2 =
 Beta Version.
 It is recommended you back up data prior to upgrading.
 A few added preset settings.
 Fixed a problem with script handling that was interfering with built-in scripting.

 = 0.3.b1 =
 Beta Version.
 Please back up your plugin data prior to upgrading.
 This version introduces custom post type and taxonomy support.
 Along with a few added settings.

 = 0.3.a1 =
 Alpha Version.
 Please back up your plugin data prior to upgrading.
 This version introduces custom post type and taxonomy support.
 Along with a few added settings.

 = 0.2.0 =
 Upgrade adds a new export/import feature to back up your data, and fixes the PHP hardcode, exclude current, and TextArea element.
 See change log for more details.

 = 0.1.1 =
 The require() functions in advanced-post-list.php didn't have a dynamic value set.

 = 0.1.0 =